 FIONA ABICARE completed a Bachelor of Fine Art in Sculpture at the Victorian College of the Arts, University of Melbourne (1994), Honours in Sculpture at RMIT University (1999) and a Masters of Arts in Interior Design at RMIT University (2006).
 She has been awarded grants from local, state and federal funding agencies, and undertook an Australia Council London Studio residency in 2012.

-Abicare’s work is held in public and private collections across Australia including those of Monash Univeristy and the University of Melbourne.
+Abicare’s work is held in public and private collections across Australia including the National Gallery of Victoria, Monash University and the University of Melbourne.